jawherkh/Object_Detection_AI_Assistant/README.md

 - `README.md`: Project overview and instructions.
 - `requirements.txt`: List of Python packages required to run the application.
 - `Object_detection_assistant.ipynb`: The code of the AI assistant.

+## Hugging Face Models

+`detr-resnet-50` : well-regarded choice for object detection tasks.
+It's part of a wide range of models available in the AI ecosystem, accessible through platforms like the Hugging Face Hub.

+`vits-ljs`: text-to-speech pipeline from kakao-enterprise.

 ## Installation

 To install the required packages, run: